Gayathrisanthurappa/Deploying-Applications-on-Jenkins-CI-CD-Pipeline-Using-AWS-and-DevSecOps-Practices/README.md

   <p align="center">Home Page</p>
 </div>

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploying Applications on Docker and Kubernetes with Jenkins CI/CD Pipeline using AWS and DevSecOps Practices

 ### **Phase 1: Initial Setup and Deployment**